jtemporal/jtemporal.github.io/_drafts/let-s-talk-about-jwt.md

   Here's a talk for you

 ---
-Você consegue conferir a palestra na íntegra aqui:
+First talk at PyCon US was amazing.
+If you missed it or need a recap, here it is:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/rG_2ApMMT1A?start=923" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JyvJYkbzBNc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>